<- Back<- Back<- Back

 Remember that reasonableness is the general test to measure whether an accommodation is required.
 This is where things become a bit tricky, and situations in which the reasonableness of a request is called into question are situations where involving an attorney is best.

-Contact West Coast Deck Waterproofing to Keep Your Commercial Property ADA-Compliant
+Contact West Coast Decking & Waterproofing to Keep Your Commercial Property ADA-Compliant

-West Cost Deck Waterproofing provides commercial waterproofing, concrete coating, and other services that can help your property meet ADA safety standards in Southern California.
+West Cost Decking & Waterproofing provides commercial waterproofing, concrete coating, and other services that can help your property meet ADA safety standards in Southern California.
 Contact us today to discuss your needs with one of our experts.